Kenny Wilson (footballer)

-Kenny Wilson (15 September 1946 - 17 January 2025) was a Scottish former professional footballer who played as a forward.
+Kenny Wilson (15 September 1946 - 17 January 2025) was a Scottish professional footballer who played as a forward.

 His main achievement was in the 1971–72 season, when he played for the Dumbarton team that won the Second Division.
 He set the record for the most goals scored for Dumbarton in that season, scoring all the goals in a 5–0 victory over Raith Rovers.